joshi98kishan/boltzmann-machine/README.md

 [Work In Progress! 🚧]

+This repo implements the original boltzmann machine as presented in the paper "A Learning Algorithm for Boltzmann Machines" by Ackley, Hinton and Sejnowski.
-Understanding the working of boltzmann machine (BM).
-This repo contains the code for a blog which will be published here (probably next month): [joshi98kishan.github.io](https://joshi98kishan.github.io).
+The corresponding blog will be published here (probably next month): [joshi98kishan.github.io](https://joshi98kishan.github.io).

 `boltzmann_machine.py` contains the code for Boltzmann Machine.